openhwgroup/cv32e40p/scripts/riscv_isa_formal/README.md

 Contains all files to create assertions and to launch different tool apps on different configurations and using different modes.

 > [!CAUTION]
-> core_checker.sv contains proprietary information and is only available to Siemens EDA OneSpin customers.
+> core_checker.sv contains proprietary information and is only available to Siemens Questa Processor customers.
-> Once OneSpin licenses have been purchased, this file can be requested to Siemens support center.
+> Once Questa Processor licenses have been purchased, this file can be requested to Siemens support center.

 ## How to launch a run